Pomodoro is an Italian word for tomato.

 Focus on the task for the 25 minutes.

 Focus.
 Do it!
 Have a pen and paper by your side.
-Use this to write anything that comes to your mind that you are meant to do later.
+Use this to write anything that comes to your mind that’s a distraction e.g if you remember something that you’re meant to do later.

 When the timer rings, stop working.